Just $100 of Bitcoin purchased at its starting point would be worth $48 million today. Ah, what could have been.

 With crypto and any online trading, security is a huge factor and also a huge problem.
 Hackers are smart, and as crypto becomes more valuable, they target it more and more.

-Exchanges and wallets have established two-factor authentication (2FA), key phrases, seed phrases and a variety of other technologies to keep your money and information safe.
+Exchanges and wallets have established two-factor authentication (2FA), key phrases, seed phrases, and various other technologies to keep your money and information safe.
 Still, they all come with one giant caveat.

 Lose your password, and you’ll likely lose your money.
 Sometimes you can recover your money if the wallet has a backup.
 But if you lose the backup, that’s all, folks.
 So be sure to write down your information somewhere or use something you know you won’t forget.